haraka/Haraka/docs/Tutorial.md

 Rejecting Expired Emails
 ------------------------

-The final edit we have to do is to add in code to compare to the current date and reject expired emails.
+The next edit we have to do is to add in code to compare to the current date and reject expired emails.
 Again, this is very simple:

 	exports.hook_rcpt = function (next, connection, params) {